marvellousekpen/Adventure-Works/README.md

 This repository contains an interactive Power BI dashboard built using the Adventure Works dataset.
 The dashboard provides insightful analytics on revenue, orders, customer segmentation, and product performance.
 The primary goal of this project is to demonstrate data visualization techniques, business intelligence capabilities, and key performance metrics for better decision-making.

+## Features:

+Navigation Bar: Created a dashboard page for all the navigation bar and added to the every pages for easy movement between different dashboards.

+Interactive Visuals: Users can filter data dynamically.

+KPIs & Trends: Insights into revenue, orders, and return rates.

 ## 📊 Key Insights

 #### Overall Business Performance